The Best Mezcal From Oaxaca (25 Must-Try Brands for Mezcal Lovers)

 Mezcal can only be legally produced in nine Mexican states, and must be certified by the Consejo Regulador del Mezcal (CRM).
 All of the mezcals listed in this article meet that criteria.

-Below, you’ll discover the best mezcal brands and 25 best Oaxaca mezcals, so youβll know exactly what mezcal to buy.
+Below, you’ll discover the best brands of mezcal and 25 best Oaxaca mezcals, so you’ll know exactly what mezcal to buy.
 Before we get to those, let’s quickly clear up some common mezcal questions, like What is mezcal?

 Best Mezcal From Oaxaca Mexico